Micturition Physiology: Neural Control of Bladder Filling and Emptying

 Sympathetic control and the storage phase

 During the storage phase, sympathetic nervous system activity predominates via the hypogastric nerve.
 Sympathetic fibres promote relaxation of the detrusor muscle and contraction of the internal urethral sphincter, allowing the bladder to fill while maintaining continence.
 Detrusor relaxation is mediated primarily through β₃-adrenergic receptors, while α₁-adrenergic receptors increase smooth muscle tone at the bladder neck.
+This coordinated sympathetic influence maintains bladder compliance and keeps the outflow tract closed, enabling urine storage during normal activities such as standing, walking, or coughing without leakage.

 Somatic control and voluntary sphincter regulation